Design Innovation and Robotics

 Created by a Stony Brook Robotics Professor & Inventor of SnappyXO*

-Only Found At Extreme Steam Science Kids At Park Shore
+The Only Robotics Program Of Its Kind and Only Found At Extreme Steam Science Kids At Park Shore

-For Children in Grades 6-9
+For Children Completing Grades 6-9 as of June

 Learn to innovate and invent